yannbellot/free-framer-components/README.md

 * Adjust value of Manual Seed
 * Choose between Discrete and Table RGBA effect or Lighting effect
 * Adjust multi-zone of RGBA channels
-* Adjust Color and Intensity of Lighting effect
+* Adjust Color, Intensity, Azimut and Elevation of Lighting effect